Ahmedz182/Todo-list-in-Js-and-Css/README.md

 # Todo-list-in-Js-and-Css

-A todo list app Pure Js and Css only with Dark mode.
+A todo list in app Pure Js and Css only with Dark mode. fully responsive and fnctional.

 ## Demo: https://ahmedz182.github.io/Todo-list-in-Js-and-Css/